 While Capture is connected, the console will attempt to keep its show synchronised to the Capture show.
 If you add a fixture or change patch details in Capture the changes will automatically be made on the console.
 If you add a fixture or make changes to the patch on the console, then Capture will update.
 Selecting a fixture on one will select the fixture on the other.
-If you don't want this to happen you can turn off the "Console Link" function in Capture - simulation will continue to operate whether the console is linked or not fixtures which are on the console and need inserting into the Capture show.
+If you don't want this to happen you can turn off the "Console Link" function in Capture - simulation will continue to operate whether the console is linked or not.